Posted: June 1, 2022

 If you have a birthday or celebration coming up, why not ask your friends and family to donate to your fundraising page rather than buying you a gift.

 Ask your friends and family to collect all their empty recyclable bottles, jars and cans.
-Once your city starts to open up and allow freer movement again, take them to your local recycling location to be exchanged for cash.
+You can then take them to your local recycling location to be exchanged for cash.

 This is an easy fundraising idea and it helps to keep your community clean while raising awareness and encouraging others to recycle.